How to convert a datetime string to millisecond UNIX time stamp?

 A millisecond UNIX timestamp is a number that shows how many milliseconds have elapsed since the beginning of the Unix epoch, which is January 1, 1970, at 00:00:00 Coordinated Universal Time (UTC) up to the current moment or specified date and time.
 Instead of counting time in days, hours, or minutes, it counts in milliseconds (1 second = 1000 milliseconds).

-In Python, the common way to convert a Datetime object to a milliseconds timestamp involves using the strptime() function (to parse a string into a Datetime object), then converting this datetime object into a UNIX timestamp by using the timestamp() method, and finally multiplying the result value by 1000 to get in milliseconds.
+In Python, the common way to convert a datetime string to a milliseconds timestamp involves using the strptime() function (to parse a string into a datetime object), then converting this datetime object into a UNIX timestamp by using the timestamp() method, and finally multiplying the result value by 1000 to get milliseconds.

-The strptime() function from the datetime module parses a string representing a time, either in UTC or local time, according to a format.
-This method accepts two arguments (the time to be parsed as a string and the specified format).
+The strptime() function from the datetime module parses a string representing a time according to a format.
+This method accepts two arguments: the time string to be parsed and the format specification.

 Example